carbon-language/carbon-lang/docs/project/contribution_tools.md

 Carbon requires Python 3.9 or newer.
 The included `pip` should typically be used for Python package installation rather than other package managers.

+**NOTE**: Python can be installed in various ways.
+Carbon will focus support on Homebrew installs, but it may not be necessary if you have Python 3.9 installed another way.
+If you're trying to use a non-Homebrew Python but have issues with instructions, please try Homebrew's Python.

-If you don't already have `python3` with version 3.9 or newer, our recommended way of installing is:
+Our recommended way of installing is:

 ```bash
 brew install python@3.9
 pip3 install -U pip
 ```

-When `pip3` installs `pip`, it should add the `pip` command to the path.
-While `pip3` is still more canonical, if `pip` does not work, other installs such as `pre-commit` should not be expected to work either.

-**NOTE**: `pip` runs may print deprecation warnings referencing https://github.com/Homebrew/homebrew-core/issues/76621.
+**NOTE**: `pip3` runs may print deprecation warnings referencing https://github.com/Homebrew/homebrew-core/issues/76621.
 These will need to be addressed in the future, but as of August 2021 can be ignored.

-To get the latest version of `pip` packages, it will be necessary to periodically run `pip list --outdated`, then `pip install -U <package>` to upgrade desired packages.
+To get the latest version of `pip` packages, it will be necessary to periodically run `pip3 list --outdated`, then `pip3 install -U <package>` to upgrade desired packages.
 Keep in mind when upgrading that version dependencies may mean packages _should_ be outdated, and not be upgraded.